 Joseph Florey, the father of Howard Florey – one of Adelaide’s four Nobel Prize winners – was manager of the Standard Shoe and Leather Company, a manufacturing and importing business with factories in Adelaide and Melbourne entering the 20th Century.
 Standard Shoe and Leather was part of the largest boot manufacturing operation in the southern hemisphere with 1,000 staff nationally.
 The Adelaide factory had nearly 300 staff and produced 1,000 pairs of footwear a day.

 HOLDEN'S AND T.J.
-RICHARDS MAKE HUGE LEAP
+RICHARDS MAKE HUGE LEAP IN VEHICLE-BODY PRODUCTION

 Several large successful carriage and coach factories were set up in Adelaide by the 1870s, surrounded by smaller horse-transport enterprise such as wheelwrights, livery stables, blacksmiths, saddlers and horse auctioneers.
 The industry had developed the skills to replace American and English materials imports except for patent leather coach trimming and special woods.
 With the advent of the motor vehicle in the early 20th Century, the skills were ready to build car bodies for the importers.